Radical translation: Indeterminacy of translation

 The whole of analytical hypotheses cannot be evaluated as true or false, as they are predictions that can only be judged within their own system.
 As a result, all translation is fundamentally undetermined (and not just underdetermined).
-This indeterminacy is not meaningless, as it is it is possible to construct two separate translation manuals that are equally correct yet incompatible with each other due to having opposing truth values.
+This indeterminacy is not meaningless, as it is possible to construct two separate translation manuals that are equally correct yet incompatible with each other due to having opposing truth values.
 A good translation is possible, but an objectively right translation of exact terms is impossible.